splunk/docker-splunk/docs/SETUP.md

 This command does the following:
 1. Starts a Docker container using the `splunk/universalforwarder:latest` image.
-2. Launches the container in the formerly-created bridge network `skynet`.
+1. Launches the container in the formerly-created bridge network `skynet`.
-3. Names the container and the host as `uf1`.
+1. Names the container and the host as `uf1`.
-4. Specifies a custom `SPLUNK_PASSWORD`.
+1. Specifies a custom `SPLUNK_PASSWORD`.
-5. Accepts the license agreement with `SPLUNK_START_ARGS=--accept-license`.
+1. Accepts the license agreement with `SPLUNK_START_ARGS=--accept-license`.
 This agreement must be explicitly accepted on every container, otherwise Splunk Enterprise doesn't start.
-6. Connects it to the standalone instance created earlier to automatically send logs to `so1`.
+1. Connects it to the standalone instance created earlier to automatically send logs to `so1`.

-**NOTE:** The Splunk Universal Forwarder product does not have a web interface.
-If you require access to the Splunk installation in this particular container, please refer to the [REST API](https://docs.splunk.com/Documentation/Splunk/latest/RESTREF/RESTprolog) documentation or use `docker exec` to access the [Splunk CLI](https://docs.splunk.com/Documentation/Splunk/latest/Admin/CLIadmincommands).
+**NOTE:** The Splunk Universal Forwarder does not have a web interface.
+If you require access to the Splunk installation in this particular container, refer to the [REST API](https://docs.splunk.com/Documentation/Splunk/latest/RESTREF/RESTprolog) documentation or use `docker exec` to access the [Splunk CLI](https://docs.splunk.com/Documentation/Splunk/latest/Admin/CLIadmincommands).

 **You successfully created a distributed deployment with `docker-splunk`!**